vseryakov/backendjs/README.md

 In case of a single machine even with multiple CPUs there is nothing to configure, it is enabled by default.
 In case of multiple servers in the cluster it requires one or multiple cache coordinators to be configured.
 It can be any node(s) in the cluster.
-The coordinator's role is to broadcast cache requests to all nodes in the clusyer.
+The coordinator's role is to broadcast cache requests to all nodes in the cluster.

-For very frequent items there is no point using local cache but for items reasonable static with not so often changes this cache model will work reliably and similar to what `memcached` or `Redis` server would do as well.
+For very frequent items there is no point using local cache but for items reasonable static with not so often changes this cache model will work reliably and similar to what `memcached` or `Redis` servers would do as well.

 The benefits of this approach is not to run any separate servers and dealing with its own configuration and support, using nanomsg internal backend cache system is self contained and does not need additional external resources, any node can be LRU server whose only role is to make sure all other